Apr 23, 2025

 Evolving Content Preferences & Genre Trends

 Beyond demographic segmentation, audience behavior is shifting in different ways.
 Interest in K-dramas has increased by 38% from 2022 to 2024, appealing to both men and women, particularly the 35-44 age group.
-Notably, Solo Leveling (2024) and Sakamoto Days (2025, Netflix Original) are among the most popular K-drama titles in the USA during the first quarter of 2025.
+Notably, Solo Leveling (2024) is the most popular K-drama title in the USA during the first quarter of 2025.

 Genre preferences are also shifting, with women showing a 26% increase in preference for animation and a 25% rise in interest in romance, showing strong engagement opportunities in these categories.
 Meanwhile, men have exhibited a 32% rise in interest in telenovelas, a genre that remains particularly strong in Latin America but is now gaining traction in the United States.